-In such a Yakut youret family affairs are made very apparent to the traveler.
-The curtained partition in the corner cannot prevent you from hearing the puny cry of the newly-born Yakut, and if the curtain is opened for a moment and another female member of the family carries off a young two year-old who has just been en oying his natural supper. and the cry still continues, you cannot but come to the conclusion that the Yakut mother has a busy time on hand in providing for the latest before the one preceding has been weaned from the natural mode of gaining its food.
-Then there are the belles of the family.
-These many, are nothing if not ugly.
-In one yourte there were three Yakut damsels, their ages ranging from twelve to twenty.
+In such a Yakut youret family affairs cannot prevent you from hearing the angle for her.
+It was hard and dangerpuny cry of the newly-born Yakut, and our fishing, but slowly noose after noose If the curtain is opened for a moment was dropped around her body, her foreand another female member of the family legs were drawn tightly to her sides, and carries off a young two year-old who has she was pulled up at last, firmly bound just been enjoying his natural supper, and powerless.
+Other cords were thrown and the cry still continues, you cannot around her, and with her feet in the air but come to the conclusion that the and her back down, she was lashed to Yakut mother has a busy time on hand in providing for the latest before the one men to a place of embarkation.
+She had preceding has been weared from the very little life left in her when she was there are the belies of the family.
+These are nothing if not ugly.
+In one yourte there were three Yakut damsels, their she had quite recovered, and Mr. Reiche, ages ranging from twelve to twenty.
 They possessed but a single pipe, which was passed round from one to the other.
-If their brothers, the yemschiks, are just going out on a journey, they allow each \$3,500. -New York Sun. to take a few energetic whill's before their departure, and then go at the work themselves again, chatting and looking after the boling of the sour milk at the same time.
-The pipe is kept going almost ince-santly from morning night.
-The girls are not, as I said be- tion. fore, handsome.
-Their faces have too much cheekbone, their noses are too flat, he said, seizing her hand.
-"There is no their eyes too straight slit, and their habits in general too peculiar for were not for these children. appreciation.
+If their brothers, the yemschiks, are just to America.
+She is now worth perhaps going out on a journey, they allow each take a few energetic whills before their departure, and then go at the work themselves again, chatting and looking after the boling of the sour milk at the same time.
+The pipe is kept going almost inco-santly from morning till night.
+The girls are not, as I said be tion. fore, handsome.
+Their faces have too much checkbone, their noses are too flat, he said, seizing her hand. their eyes too straight slit, and their telling what I might not say and do if it in general too peculiar for were not for these children. appreciation.
 Such a Yakut maiden is not long fancy free.
-She is betrothed pushing them away, 'run over yonder a crab or lobster than the rest of the tion, by her parents at a very early age, say where the goat carriages are, and play clam family. six or seven, when all the contracts for until I send for you."-Siftings.
+She is betrothed pushing them away, "ron over yonder

-LIFE AMONG THE YAKUTS. her future life are settled and sealed.
-Ten or a dozen years later they pilgrimage together to the nearest Greek church, DESCRIPTION OF TRAVEL OR THE which may be fifty or a hundred miles away, and are married.
+LIFE AMONG THE YAKUTS, her future life are settled and sealed.
+Ten or a dozen years later they pilgrimage together to the nearest Greek church, which may be fifty or a hundred miles away, and are matried.